AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Time-To-Leave Prediction Model](HighValueProjectTutorials/CreatingTimeToLeavePredictionModel.md)

+  * No need to add new content; the model can use existing content to optimize your game.

 * [Creating Probability-To-Leave Prediction Model](HighValueProjectTutorials/CreatingProbabilityToLeavePredictionModel.md)

+  * No need to add new content; the model can use existing content to optimize your game.

 * [Creating Left-Too-Early Detection Model](HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md)

    * Inverse of probability-to-leave model by detecting outliers.

+  * No need to add new content; the model can use existing content to optimize your game.

    * Highly exploitable if the player accumulates long session times over many sessions before suddenly decrease the session times gradually if rewards are involved.

 * [Creating Play Time Maximization Model](HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md)

   * The model chooses actions or events that maximizes play time.

+  * No need to add new content; the model can use existing content to optimize your game.

   * Have higher play time potential due to its ability to exploit and explore than the other three models, but tend to be risky to use.